nakshinthala/grants/README.md

 - Implements or extends features or funcionalities of Magma or Magma related Open Source software.
 - Timeframe: up to 12 months to Proof of Concept (poc).
 - Licensed openly under the BSD 3 Clause license.
-- Imnplemented to the quality standards of the Magma Project as confirmed by one or more then current Magma Codeowners
+- Implemented to the quality standards of the Magma Project as confirmed by one or more then current Magma Codeowners

  ## How to Apply